 It’s up to you whether you will use the above templates or add your own spin to them.
 The important thing is these will guide you to create an email pitch that’s guaranteed to get you an approval.

 Finally, you need to work on creating a meaty, attention-grabbing, and informative article that will give justice to your email pitch.
-To create a quality content, you need to know these five blogging elements that your article should have.

 Here’s a tool that scrapes websites that accept guest post.
 Go check it out!